 Bear grunted crudely.

-Jonathon held his water bottle to his temple.
+Jonathon held the water bottle to his temple.
 “Mom tells me to snap out of it, see what’s happening.
 She says we need to take Baby to a specialist but Rose is so superstitious she won’t go.
 I never knew how much she distrusted Mom.
 Mom put up with it all, she only told me afterwards how Rose hurt her feelings, she didn’t mean to, but you know how women are, they can’t get along.”

 “The sisters get along.”